Wed. Mar 29th, 2023

 Superhighway for Drones

-For at least one month, Urban-Air Port will run Air-One in the centre of Coventry with cooperation from Supernal and backing from the UK government.
+Urban-Air Port will run Air-One in the centre of Coventry for at least one month with cooperation from Supernal and backing from the UK government.
 Urban-Air Port plans to build more than 200 vertiports globally using the blueprint provided by Air-One to accommodate the expected demand over the next five years.

 Through the Regulators’ Pioneer Fund, an additional £12 million is being made available to assist programmes that will “unlock future businesses through regulation.”
 For example, science fiction has traditionally included flying taxis.
 However, thanks to recent developments in electric vertical take-off and landing (eVTOL) technology, numerous firms compete to sell intra-city air transportation.